miklevin/MikeLev.in/_posts/2024-10-23-the-port-for-real-this-time.md

 Well, I guess so!
 One hurdle overcome.
 And it's barely 8:30 PM.
 I've got the whole night to go!

+## Using Nix Flake Variable to Control White Labeling

 Think!
 It's these little hurdles that should accelerate and not hinder.
 With a new folder in-hand, we get to `nix develop` it for the first time.
 Success!
 It didn't white-label as cleanly as I thought as I have a `projectName` variable in